vmware-archive/raet/README.md

 ## IoFlo Execution

-- Each Estate UDP interface is run via a StackUdp which is run within the context of an IoFlo House
-    (so think of the House that runs the UDP Stack as the Manor House of the Estate)
+- Each Estate UDP interface is run via a RoadStack (UDP sockets) which is run within the context of an IoFlo House (so think of the House that runs the UDP Stack as the Manor House of the Estate)
-- Each Yard UXD interface is run via a StackUxd which is run within the context of an IoFlo House
-    (so think of Houses that run UXD stacks as accessory Houses (Tents, Shacks) on the Estate)
+- Each Yard UXD interface is run via a LaneStack (Unix domain socket) which is run within the context of an IoFlo House (so think of Houses that run UXD stacks as accessory Houses (Tents, Shacks) on the Estate)
 - The "Manor" House is special in that it runs both the UDP stack for the Estate and also runs the UXD Stack for the Main Yard
 - The House that runs the Main Estate UDP Stack can be thought of as Mayor’s House
 - Within the context of a House is a Data Store.
 Shares in the Store are Addressed by the unique Share Name which is a dotted path